SalaitaLab/Glazier_et_al_NatureCommun2019/README.md

 # Podosome-Paper-Files-

 Commented analysis code for Glazier, Brockman, Bartle, Matteyses, Destaing, and Salaita.
 In revision, 2019.
-Here we include a combination of scripts and functions to perform analysis. <br/><br/>
+Here we include a combination of scripts and functions to perform analysis. <br/>
+Files are sorted into folders by category, and the Supporting Files and Functions folder contains basic functions used by multiple analyses. <br/><br/>

 Overview:
 Fig 1 - To perform depletion versus actin content analysis, use the LifeActAnalysis script, which should be run 1 section at a time.
 To perform FRAP analysis, run the FRAPAnalysis script. <br/>